-I've recently found out that there is a flying freehold issue on a property I put an offer in last month in what was supposed to be a quick, no chain conveyancing.
-Upper Edmonton is the location of the property.
-Can you shed any light on this issue?
+Yesterday I discovered that there is a flying freehold element on a house I have offered on last month in what was supposed to be a simple, no chain conveyancing.
+Upper Edmonton is where the house is located.
+Is there any guidance you can impart?

-Flying freeholds in Upper Edmonton are not the norm but are more likely to exist in relation to terraced houses.
-Even though you don't necessarily need a conveyancing solicitor in Upper Edmonton you would need to get your solicitor to go through the deeds very carefully.
-Your lender may require your conveyancing solicitor to take out an indemnity policy.
+Flying freeholds in Upper Edmonton are unusual but are more likely to exist in relation to terraced houses.
+Even where you use a solicitor outside Upper Edmonton you must be sure that your lawyer goes through the deeds thoroughly.
+Your mortgage company may require your conveyancing solicitor to take out an indemnity policy.
 Some of the more diligent conveyancing solicitors in Upper Edmonton may decide that this is not enough and that the deeds be re-written to give you the most up to date legal protection.
 If so, the next door neighbour also had to sign up to the revised deeds.It is possible that your lender will not accept the situation so the sooner you find out the better.
-You should also check with your insurance broker as to whether they will insure a flying freehold premises.
+You should also check with your insurance broker as to whether they will insure a flying freehold residence.

 Can you provide any top tips for leasehold conveyancing in Upper Edmonton with the intention of expediting the sale process?